A Historical Look At Bitcoin Price: 2009-2020

 Early 2010 also saw the launch of the first Bitcoin exchange, called BitcoinMarket.com, and Bitcoin saw its first commercial use in May of the same year when 10,000 BTC were used to buy two pizzas.

-These two developments brought Bitcoin into the financial public eye and no doubt contributed to its rise in value.
+These two developments brought Bitcoin into the financial public eye and no doubt brought some action in its short life, contributing to its rise in value.

-The year 2011 also saw further growth in the value of Bitcoin, and by February it had reached a price of $1, achieving all-important parity with the US dollar.
+The year 2011 also saw further growth in the value of Bitcoin, and by February one BTC had reached a price of $1, achieving all-important parity with the US dollar.

 Are you Interested in Trading Bitcoin?